moonbeam-foundation/grants/revised/moonwell-proposal.md

 ## Motivation for Grant Amount

-The proposed Ecosystem Grant Amount of 2,000,000 GLMR will enable Moonwell to continue to bolster liquidity for both bridged and native assets in the ecosystem.
+~1.6M GLMR will enable Moonwell to continue to bolster liquidity for both bridged and native assets in the ecosystem.
 Increased liquidity in lending protocols like Moonwell enables borrowers to receive lower interest rates, which makes borrowing for use in other applications and protocols on Moonbeam more attractive, and helps grow TVL and adoption more broadly across the ecosystem.
 By endorsing this grant, the Moonbeam community is not only backing a proven model of success, but also reaffirming their trust in a project that has demonstrated its transparent and responsible use of prior grant allocations.

 Previous ecosystem grant funding was a crucial component in various recent successes: